 It only takes half a minute for a user to decide whether a financial model is interesting enough to follow or not.
 Keep the number of underlying assumptions at a bare minimum (10-15).
 The more assumptions you make, the more complicated your model becomes and the more unrealistic your outcomes will be.

 You should also try using shorter formulas.
-If your computations are taking really long, then may need to rework your modelling strategy.
+If your computations are taking really long, then you may need to rework your modelling strategy.

 Use cell names sparingly.